Yoga For Back Pain - Strike A Pose For A Healthier Back

-Who knew that being a poser could be so good for your back pain?
+Yoga can increase your flexibility, help you to stay active and keep your back strong and healthy.
+Who knew that being a poser could be so good for people with back pain?

 "Yoga?
 Isn’t that just for hippies, vegans and women in lycra?"

-"If any of my mates found out I was doing yoga I’d be laughed out of town"
+"If any of my mates found out I was doing yoga I’d never live it down"

 "And anyway, don’t you need superhuman flexibility to be able to do it?"

 "I can’t even touch my toes!
 I’d look ridiculous at a yoga class"